 For the past several months my wife and I have been trying to decide on a good bed design for our eldest son, Vinny.
 I could have made a racecar or a boat but who knows how long my son would like that sort of bed so I was looking for something a little more “timeless.”
 Insomnia, or just plain eagerness, yielded a few late nights of searching the ether for ideas.
-I happened across a site called tatamiroom.com and found the style of platform bed I wanted to build (here is the link to the page I used as a guide and I have plans available here <—Click for a downloadable PDF plan with a 3D SketchUp Model, and detailed measurements).
+I happened across a site called tatamiroom.com and found the style of platform bed I wanted to build (here is the link to the page I used as a guide and I have plans available here <—Click for a downloadable PDF plan with a 3D SketchUp Model, and detailed measurements for a twin bed but can easily modified for a Queen or King).
 Unfortunately, searches on woodworking forums and YouTube for plans or detailed builds were fruitless, thus my journey began with the simple photo from tatamiroom.com.
 I knew there was going to be no bed hardware for this build so all the joints needed to be interlocking.
 This meant all dimensions were to be taken individually to fit each part.
 No big deal, just a little more time investment in getting the joints just right.

 I had several board feet of alder in thicknesses from 5/4 to 8/4 and widths up to 11″ on my rack so naturally this was my wood of choice, since it is what I had on hand.